1850 Xichang earthquake: Earthquake characteristics

-Impact
+Impact and aftermath

-In Xichang, the meizoseismal area, the city walls were town down, and three gate towers collapsed.
+In Xichang, the meizoseismal area, the city walls were torn down, and three gate towers collapsed.
 All government buildings, warehouses, temples, and prisons were razed to the ground.
 Many homes constructed of thatched and ceramic tiles were destroyed and rubble occupied the streets.
-At least 27,880 families were made homeless while 20,650 people lost their lives.
+At least 27,880 families were made homeless while 20,650 people died.
 In Huili County, 2,876 residents were killed by collapsing homes.
 Severe damage occurred in the 14 residential areas in the county.
 Hundreds died in Qiaojia County.
 Several deaths were also reported in Puge County, Zhaojue County, Yanyuan County, and Mianning County.